SleipnirGroup/Choreo/docs/usage/code-generation.md

     These generated Java files do not depend on ChoreoLib to work.
 They will be perfectly compatible with any Java project.

+> **NOTE**
+To make this code generation possible, Choreo requires that trajectory names are valid variable names (identifiers) in C++, Python, and Java. **Trajectory names can only contain letters (a-z, A-Z), numbers (0-9), and the underscore character (_).
+They cannot begin with a number.**
+> Choreo's code generation will intentionally output errored code if this rule is broken, and the code will have a comment explaining the rule.
+The Choreo app will indicate any trajectories that need to be renamed.

 ## Variables

 Choreo can output a Java file containing variables defined in the Choreo GUI.
 This allows information such as predefined poses and robot characteristics to be shared between the robot code and the GUI, while ensuring consistency.
 Values will use the Java units library when possible.